ivshapovalov/juja-platform/docs/slack-archive/readme.md

     }
 ```

 ### ARC-F3
 ***ARC-F3 As a system I want to store all raw json slack messages into database***
-* ARC-F3-D1 System stores all messages into database
+* ARC-F3-D1 System stores all messages into database.

 ### ARC-F4
 ***ARC-F4 As a system I want to store selected by type slack messages into database with parsed format***
-* ARC-F4-D1 System stores selected by type messages
+* ARC-F4-D1 System stores selected by type messages.
-* ARC-F4-D2 Before storing the message must be parsed to selected fields
+* ARC-F4-D2 Before storing the message must be parsed to selected fields.

+### ARC-F5
+***ARC-F5 As a system I want to contain actual list of slack channels***
+* ARC-F5-D1 System stores slack channels into separate collection in database.
+* ARC-F5-D2 Channel it's an entity, that contains channel id, channel name.
+* ARC-F5-D3 It's scheduled task, that runs update from slack automatically.